ofZach/ofDocs/chapter2.md

         #endif

-The new school style, which you'll see in alot of the core of OF uses #pragma, which is a compiler directive, saying, "inlcude this file only once".
+The **new school** style, which you'll see in a lot of the core of OF uses ```#pragma```, which is a compiler directive, saying, "include this file only once".
 It looks like:

 		#pragma once

+Much more easy, isn't?

 ### Include & search paths

-Another important point about includes is that search paths are really important.
+Another important issue about ```#includes``` is that search paths are really important.
 And there is a big difference between using:

 ***MORE!***